Lihy256/MSCDUnet/README.md

 ![image](https://user-images.githubusercontent.com/93966845/172000053-c7b7d9a2-bdc5-4f77-8963-1dee9cee40a9.png)

-The structure of SAR and OPT our data are as follows:
+**The structure of SAR and OPT our data are as follows:

 SAR has 8 bands in all.
 The first 4 bands are VV, VH, VVVH, VV/VH of time 1, and the later 4 bands are VV, VH, VVVH, VV/VH of time 1.

 OPT has 14 bands in all.
 The first 7 bands are B2,B3,B4,B8,B8A,B11,B12 of time 1, and the later 7 bands are B2,B3,B4,B8,B8A,B11,B12 of time 2.

+**We will soon open our code and datasets with selected features